This area provides answers to your frequently asked questions about the admission process for the Surgical Technology Program.

 We maintain a current applicant list of those who are interested in entering the Surgical Technology Program.
-Most students who apply normally wait two admission cycles.
-There is only one admission cycle per year.
-The admission process is completed before the start of Fall Semester (end of August).
+Most students who wish to begin the limited enrollment courses normally wait two years.
+Students who are ready to begin the limited enrollment courses are notified before the start of Fall Semester (end of August).
 The actual Surgical Technology Program and courses begin in January (Spring Semester).

-Admission is based on three criteria.
-You must have a GPA of at least 2.0 and have taken and successfully passed BIO 1121 and BIO 1122 (Human Anatomy and Physiology) with a C or better.
-Admission is also based on your date of application.
-If your name comes up for admission to the program and you have not successfully completed BIO 1121 and 1122 (the pre-requisites), or do not have a 2.0 GPA, then you will be skipped and will need to re-declare your major.
+Starting the program is based on three criteria.
+You must have a GPA of at least 2.0 and have taken and successfully passed BIO 1121 and BIO 1222 (Human Anatomy and Physiology) with a C or better.
+When you begin is also based on your date of application.
+If your name comes up for you to begin the program and you have not successfully completed BIO 1121 and 1222 (the pre-requisites), or do not have a 2.0 GPA, then you will be skipped and will need to re-declare your major.

 When does the program actually start?

-Officially, admission to the program is for the Fall Semester but your first Surgical Technology course actually begins in Spring Semester.
+If you are eligible to begin the limited enrollment courses, you will know by Fall Semester.
+However, your first Surgical Technology course will actually begin in Spring Semester.
 It is set up this way to avoid an overlap of 1st year and 2nd year students in the clinical area.
 It also gives you time to complete as many courses as possible in the Fall before you begin the Surgical Technology Program in Spring.

 What are the job opportunities and how much does a Surgical Technologist make?

 There are many job opportunities for Surgical Technologists.
 These include hospital Operating Rooms, Ambulatory Surgical Centers, Sterile Processing Departments, Tissue Banks, and private work with physician groups.